Learn about free on-demand learning

 The process to request the use of RISE data is straightforward.
 Below is a chart with an overview of how it works.

 Step 1: Download and fill out the ACR's Disclosure Form.
+You will be asked to upload this as part of the online request form.

 Step 2: Complete the online Data Use Request Form that corresponds with your project type.